bok-/swift-sharing-with-traits/README.md

   * [Community](#community)
   * [License](#license)

+>[!NOTE]
+>This package is a fork of [swift-sharing](https://github.com/pointfreeco/swift-sharing) with additional traits for opt-in features, making it more _composable_.
+Upstream is merged sporadically.
+>
+>### Why does this fork exist?
+>
+>[Point-Free](https://www.pointfree.co) make good software and tools, but often their packages come with dependencies on the rest of the Point-Free ecosystem for entirely optional behaviour.
+So even if you don't want or need those dependencies, you have them anyway.
+Wrapping optional behaviour in traits is easy, but unfortunately there are bugs in Xcode (up to and including 26.0) and it doesn't respect default enabled traits.
+So were Point-Free to accept a PR with these traits it would be a backwards-incompatible change as far as Xcode is concerned, hence this fork.
+>
+> To run unit tests successfully for this package you will need to enable several traits:
+>
+>```swift
+>swift test --traits SharingCombineSchedulers,SharingCustomDump,SharingDependencies,SharingIdentifiedCollections,SharingIssueReporting,SharingPerception
+>```

 ## Learn more

 This library was motivated and designed over the course of many episodes on